Afudu/P12_OpenClassroom/README.md

 ## Testing the application
 After the server has started, you can create users and test the API.

-* Navigate to http://localhost:8000/crm/users/ then create a Management user.
-The Management user will be able to log in with email and password to the Django admin site: http://localhost:8000/admin/
+The Management users will be able to log in with email and password to the Django admin site: http://localhost:8000/admin/

 The login endpoint does not require a token: